The MUST Know Secrets of Hormone Replacement and Memory: Timing and Type is Everything

 Conflicts arise in studies when you are comparing apples to oranges or natural hormone replacement with synthetic hormone replacement.
 They are not the same.
 Recent evidence suggests that the timing of hormone replacement therapy can make a significant difference.
 Giving hormones to someone who is older, in their 60’s or who already have symptoms may be too late.
 Once early signs of impairment have set in, hormone replacement therapy can have the opposite effect.
 However, if you catch something early and/or use preventive strategies, there is a better chance of preventing or reversing memory and cognitive function decline.

-Mens’ hormones are less controversial than women’s hormones, hence the proliferation of ads for ‘Low T.” Positive associations have been found between testosterone levels and global cognition, memory, executive functions and spatial performance in observational studies.
+Mens’ hormones are less controversial than women’s hormones.
+Hence the proliferation of ads for ‘Low T.” Positive associations have been found between testosterone levels and global cognition, memory, executive functions and spatial performance in observational studies.
 However, non-significant associations were also reported.
-Mens’ hormones studies have not shown that testosterone increases cancer or cardiovascular disease like the Women’s Health Initiative done on women whose average age was 63 and were given high doses of synthetic hormones.
+Mens’ hormones studies have not shown that testosterone increases cancer or cardiovascular disease.
+Moreover, like the Women’s Health Initiative done on women whose average age was 63 and were given high doses of synthetic hormones.

-Hormone replacement therapy studies in men and women and in animal models have shown a protective effect on preserving nerves and their transmission in the brain as well as decreasing protein deposits called amyloid or tau otherwise known as neurofibrillatory tangles.
-So beef up your brain function and if you feel some decline in your brain function, get your hormone levels tested and consider natural hormone replacement therapy.
+Studies in men and women and in animal models have shown a protective effect on preserving nerves.
+In addition, their transmission in the brain as well as decreasing protein deposits.
+These are called amyloid or tau otherwise known as neurofibrillatory tangles.
+So beef up your brain function and if you feel some decline in your brain function, get your hormone levels tested.
+Furthermore, consider natural hormone replacement therapy.
 In addition, combining this with: